ahmedamerworks/daily-tasks/README.md

 # Project Summary

-This project was an attempt at creating a daily tasks web application with working buttons and a date display that updates in real time.
+This project attempted to create a daily tasks web application with working buttons and a date display that updates in real-time.

-At the current stage, the Tasks component is functional and the time display works - Next steps are to incorporate a date with the time, a {delete all tasks} button, and a better way to stack tasks in case they stretch outside the webpage ~

 # Live Demo